dillonforrest/articles/tactical-networking-guide-for-introverts.md

 # That's it

-This tactical guide is now over.
+The tactical networking guide for introverts is now over.

 Does it look simple?
 It is simple.

-Does this just look like a guide just for sending email?
+Does this just look like just a guide for sending email?
 Yeah, basically.
 You're an introvert though, right?
 You prefer email over meeting in person or chatting on the phone, right?

-If you have any questions or feedback, I would love to hear from you!
+By the way, I'm a product manager and growth hacker based in San Francisco.
+If you found this guide helpful, or if you have any questions or feedback, or if you'd just like to connect and say hi, I would love to hear from you!
 As you probably expect, [email](mailto:dillonforrest@gmail.com) works great for me.
+You can find me on [Twitter](https://twitter.com/dillonforrest) too.

-If you'd like to do more reading on non-sleazy networking, I'd recommend checking out Ramit Sethi's [networking advice](http://www.iwillteachyoutoberich.com/blog/ramits-definitive-guide-to-building-your-network-with-scripts/).
+For those interested in more reading on non-sleazy networking, I'd recommend checking out Ramit Sethi's [networking advice](http://www.iwillteachyoutoberich.com/blog/ramits-definitive-guide-to-building-your-network-with-scripts/).